awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis.md

 To increase the speed at which your function processes records, add shards to your data stream\.
 Lambda processes records in each shard in order\.
 It stops processing additional records in a shard if your function returns an error\.
 With more shards, there are more batches being processed at once, which lowers the impact of errors on concurrency\.

-If your function can't scale up to handle the total number of concurrent batches, [request a limit increase](gettingstarted-limits.md) or [reserve concurrency](configuration-concurrency.md) for your function\.
+If your function can't scale up to handle the total number of concurrent batches, [request a quota increase](gettingstarted-limits.md) or [reserve concurrency](configuration-concurrency.md) for your function\.

 ## Execution role permissions<a name="events-kinesis-permissions"></a>